 Shall assist the President in the administrative capacities of his/her position.

-Shall recommend all appointments to faculty committees except those of the bargaining agent.
+Shall assist the AS President with the appointment of faculty to all senate committees and all other campus and district committees where faculty representation is required or requested except those of the bargaining agent.

+Shall maintain a list of all committees faculty have been appointed to serve on.

+Shall record the voting record for all senators for each motion

 Shall attend all Executive Committee meetings.